How does this work?

 No. The transaction with The Music Fund is a one-time sale for a limited-term portion of your royalties.
 You will not have a principal and interest payback schedule as a loan does.

 Nothing.
-Unlike with an advance or a loan, you’re never expected to “make up” a difference between our upfront cash payment and the earnings of your royalty stream.
+Unlike with an advance or a loan, you’re never expected to “make up” a difference between our upfront money payment and the earnings of your royalty stream.
 The percentage we take and how long we take it for are fixed at the outset of every sale.

 I am a new artist with a hit release coming up.
 Can you fund it?